Electromagnetic Signatures of Supermassive Binary Black Holes: Synchrotron, Self-Lensing Flares, and Jet Precession: Numerical Method

-We compute synthetic observables by post-processing GRMHD snapshots with \texttt{BHOSS}, modified to ray-trace on the superposed Kerr-Schild spacetime in Cartesian coordinates.
-The observables are computed for an edge-on viewing inclination $\theta_{\rm obs}=90^\circ$, and we consider two azimuthal viewing angles, $\phi_{\rm obs}=0^\circ$ and $90^\circ$, to isolate cases with strong and minimal effects from line-of-sight, respectively.
-For the GRRT calculations, we adopt M~87$^\ast$ as a fiducial target, with BH mass $M_{\rm BH}=6.5\times10^9\,{\rm M_\odot}$ and source distance $d_{\rm BH}=16.8\,{\rm Mpc}$.
+We compute synthetic observables by post-processing GRMHD snapshots with \texttt{BHOSS}, modified to ray-trace on the superposed Kerr--Schild spacetime in Cartesian coordinates.
+The observables are computed for an edge-on viewing inclination $\theta_{\rm obs}=90^\circ$, and we consider two azimuthal viewing angles, $\phi_{\rm obs}=0^\circ$ and $90^\circ$, to isolate cases with strong and minimal effects from the line of sight (LOS), respectively.
+For the GRRT calculations, we adopt M~87$^\ast$ as a fiducial target, with physical primary mass scale $M_{1,\rm phys}=6.5\times10^9\,{\rm M_\odot}$ and source distance $D=16.8\,{\rm Mpc}$.
 We exclude highly magnetized regions by applying a cutoff at $\sigma>5$.
-The electron distribution function is assumed to be a thermal Maxwell--J\"uttner distribution, while the impact of non-thermal electrons is left to be investigated in our future work.
+For the main light-curve and image calculations, we assume a thermal Maxwell--J\"uttner eDF.
+In Section~\ref{sec:nonthermal_effects}, we also perform an exploratory nonthermal power-law electron injection to the GRRT calculations for runs~$\tt{VT}$ and~$\tt{CP}$.
+We retain the thermal component, but inject a power-law tail with fixed slope $p=2.5$ within the region $r_2<10\,r_{\rm g}$, where $r_2$ is the distance from the secondary BH.
+We use the shock diagnostic $\chi_{\rm shock}$ defined in Section~\ref{sec:shock_3D} as a proxy for the local shock strength, assigning a nonthermal energy fraction

+Here $\epsilon_{\rm nth}$ is the fraction of the local electron internal energy assigned to the nonthermal power-law component.
+The details of the implementation of the nonthermal synchrotron calculation follow \citet{2021MNRAS.507.5281C}.
+The maximum Lorentz factor is set to $\gamma_{\max}=10^6$, which is insensitive to our results.
+The weakly compressive regions with $\chi_{\rm shock}\le 0.1$ remain purely thermal, while regions with $\chi_{\rm shock}\ge 1$ saturate at $\epsilon_{\rm nth}=0.5$.
+We also include a phenomenological synchrotron-cooling cutoff, motivated by nonthermal flare models in MAD flows \citep{2022MNRAS.511.3536S, 2025ApJ...990...81J}, by suppressing the nonthermal synchrotron coefficients above $\nu_{\rm br}=2.5\times10^{15}(100\,{\rm G}/|B|)\,{\rm Hz}$ with a factor $\exp(-\nu/\nu_{\rm br})$.
+The nonthermal runs use the same $R$--$\beta$ prescription, $\sigma>5$ cutoff, and density normalization as their corresponding thermal calculations, including $\rho_{\rm unit}=1.5\times10^{-20}\,{\rm g\,cm^{-3}}$ for the $\tt{VT}$ and $\tt{CP}$ comparisons.
+A representative synthetic image check of this nonthermal prescription is presented in Appendix~\ref{app:nonthermal_image_validation}.